International Exchange Club

-The Randolph-Shizukuishi Exchange Project began in 1992 when a Randolph native then teaching English in Shizukuishi, Japan facilitated a cultural visit of Shizukuishi students and teachers to Randolph Union High School.
-Over the next nine years, delegations of junior high students from Shizukuishi and their teachers have come to Randolph eight times for a week-long home stay and school visit.
+The Randolph-Shizukuishi Exchange Program -- one of the longest lasting and most successful of our international exchanges -- began in 1992 when a Randolph native then teaching English in Shizukuishi, Japan facilitated a cultural visit of Shizukuishi students and teachers to Randolph Union High School.
+Over the next nine years, delegations of junior high students from Shizukuishi and their teachers came to Randolph for a week-long home stay and school visit.

 In 2000, the Town of Shizukuishi invited Randolph Union High School to send a comparable delegation to Japan and, by way of thanks for Randolph’s years of hospitality, paid for the group’s expenses while they were in Japan.
-Additional funds for the trip were provided by charitable foundations (The Freeman Foundation; the Lamson-Howell Foundation) and local fundraising events organized by the students and their parents.
-Since 2000, Shizukuishi students have continued to come to Randolph every winter and Randolph Union High School has sent delegations to Japan every other year, each time raising funds from the community and foundation grants by ad hoc means.
+Since 2000, Shizukuishi students have continued to come to Randolph every winter and Randolph Union High School has sent delegations to Japan every other year, each time raising funds from the community and by applying for foundation grants.

 German Exchange Program – BBS Cuxhaven